 - I checked the battery electrolyte, equalized the service batteries, and checked their electrolyte again.

 In the evening I had a shower followed by an ouzo.
 I have finished all of the perishable supplies.
-Now with the work done I was able to finish reading, that I had started couple of days ago, Honour This Day and to start the 18th Bolitho novel The Only Victor.
+Now with the work done I was able to finish the reading, that I had started couple of days ago, Honour This Day and to start the 18th Bolitho novel The Only Victor.

 For dinner I had invited Panayiotis and his wife Mary to the Mylos restaurant.
 We had a great and convivial meal.